alapanme/Cypress-Automation/readme.md

 - [How to handle basic auth in Cypress](https://testersdock.com/cypress-basic-auth/)

 # Running All Specs
-- When you're running your tests from the Test Runner, make sure that none of the tests has `only`, as this basically tells cypress to run that particular test and skip all others.
+- When you're running your tests from the Test Runner, make sure that none of the tests has `only`, as this basically tells cypress to run that particular test and skip all others.# Cypress-FrameWork